SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Additional details to visit Lombard Street

 The Maritime Museum is another one of my favorites.
-This is one of the free San Francisco attractions in the Fisherman's Wharf neighborhood.
+This is one of the free San Francisco attractions in the Fisherman's Wharf neighborhood, and it's part of the larger Maritime National Historic Park.

-I also love the working lighthouse light.
+I also love the large, functioning light from a lighthouse.
 You can get a close-up look to really understand how they work.

 >> More tips to visit the Maritime Museum